ratsakatika/camera-traps/README.md

 This software was developed in partnership with <a href="https://www.carpathia.org/" target="_blank">Fundația Conservation Carpathia</a>, a nature conservation and restoration organisation based in Romania. <b>Read the [licenses](#-license) and [disclaimer](#-disclaimer) before use.</b>

-The research report detailing the software's development can be [found here](https://github.com/ratsakatika/camera-traps/blob/main/report/T.%20Ratsakatika%20-%20Real-Time%20Wildlife%20Monitoring.pdf).
+## 🔔 Updates

+***March 2025: Now uses DeepFaune v1.3 (new animals: beaver, bison, fallow deer, moose, otter, racoon, reindeer and wolverine).
+More details can be [found here](https://plmlab.math.cnrs.fr/deepfaune/software/).***

+***March 2025: Option to use MegaDetector v6, however initial tests indicate that the larger MegaDetector v5 model gives better results for this use case where processing time is not a constraint.
+More details can be [found here](https://github.com/microsoft/CameraTraps).***

 ## 💡 Overview

 This repository contains code to run a wildlife alert system on your laptop, PC or server.
-You can even run the basic version on a [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (requires 4GB RAM minimum).
+You can even run a [basic version](scripts/basic_alert_system.py) on a [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (requires 4GB RAM minimum).

 The system will process photos sent from a 4G-enabled camera trap and send alerts directly to your mobile phone.

-The system uses a classification [model](#-models) that can identify **26 European mammals**, however, it can be adapted to use other models.
+The system uses a classification [model](#-models) that can identify **34 European mammals**, however, it can be adapted to use other models.

 To get started, you will need at least one 4G-enabled camera trap, a dedicated email address, a Telegram account and some basic Python skills.